 A defender who reached the MLS championship game five times.
 Parkhurst played 10 seasons in MLS between 2005 and 2019, for New England, Columbus and Atlanta.
-He was a runner up for the MLS title in 2005, 2006 and 2007 with New England and in 2015 with Columbus, and finally won an MLS title with Atlanta in 2018, when he was captain of that team.
+He was a runner-up for the MLS title in 2005, 2006 and 2007 with New England and in 2015 with Columbus, and finally won an MLS title with Atlanta in 2018, when he was captain of that team.
 He was chosen to the MLS Best XI in 2007 and was the MLS defender of the year in 2007.
 In his MLS career, he played 301 regular-season games and 29 playoff games.
 In between his two stints in MLS, he played five seasons in the Danish first division and one season in the German first division.

-Parkhurst played 25 full internationals for the United States between 2007 and 2014, and was a member of the United States games, including the final.
+Parkhurst played 25 full internationals for the United States between 2007 and 2014, and was a member of the United States team that won the CONCACAF Gold Cup in 2013, where he played in five of the six United States games, including the final.